tilver41/VibeCars/architecture.md

 - Configures contact materials for different object interactions

 ##### Arena Creation
-- Builds a box-shaped arena with walls
+- Builds a large-scale arena (500x500 units) with walls
-- Creates holes in the floor for gameplay challenges
-- Implements collision detection for arena boundaries
+- Creates a modular ground system using a grid of physical panels
+- Implements physical holes by selectively not creating ground panels where holes should be
+- Uses trigger bodies positioned below holes to detect when objects fall through
+- Provides visual representation of holes separate from their physics implementation

 ##### Car Implementation
 - Constructs a 3D model of the car with chassis and wheels
 - Creates physics body for the car with proper mass and constraints
-- Implements car controls (WASD/arrow keys for movement)
+- Implements direction-based car controls that factor in the car's current orientation
+- Applies forces in the car's local coordinate system rather than world coordinates
 - Adds special actions: jump/flip (E key), horn (Q key), and shooting (Space)
+- Includes a downforce component to improve ground traction

 ##### Projectile System
 - Implements projectile creation and physics